 Eat at a Cool Vegas Restaurant

 Luckily, assuming your teenagers are reasonably well-behaved, almost any restaurant in Vegas is teen-friendly.
 Some will strike the perfect blend of "cool" and good food more than others.
-Gordon Ramsay BurGR at Planet Hollywood is always a hit, but for a fancier meal that teens will love try Spago at Caesars Palace or Citizens at Mandalay Bay.
+Gordon Ramsay BurGR at Planet Hollywood Resort & Casino is always a hit, but for a fancier meal that teens will love try Spago at Caesars Palace or Citizens Kitchen & Bar at Mandalay Bay.

 08 of 16

-Does your teenager think they can drive?
+Do your teenagers think they can drive?
 Let the entire crew ride along in an open-air jeep as it traverses red desert rock.
 Las Vegas Rock Crawlers off-road jeep tours are informative and exciting.
-You (and your teen) can choose to go behind the wheel or just ride along in the passenger seat.Continue to 9 of 16 below.
+You (and your teens) can choose to go behind the wheel or just ride along in the passenger seat.Continue to 9 of 16 below.

 09 of 16